serup/CloudChat/README.md

   git clone "https://serup@review.gerrithub.io/a/serup/CloudChat" && (cd "CloudChat" && mkdir -p .git/hooks && curl -Lo `git rev-parse --git-dir`/hooks/commit-msg https://serup@review.gerrithub.io/tools/hooks/commit-msg; chmod +x `git rev-parse --git-dir`/hooks/commit-msg)

+  NB!
+This will probably NOT work if your firewall is running, so close it or add a pass for the port

   cd CloudChat/
 ```
 **Create your own branch and checkout**